By Nicholas Brown.

 Are SSDs faster than hard drives?

 Yes, solid-state drives are significantly faster than hard drives.
 The hard drives are the conventional, ‘tried-and-true’ storage medium, but solid-state drives have been mainstream for years, and have made their way into PCs and servers alike.
 Therefore, the SSD is no longer a novelty.
+It’s worth noting that despite their solid-state design, SSDs are not necessarily the most reliable drives.

-The speed of an SSD is heavily dependent on the model, which means you’ll need to choose that carefully.
+The speed of an SSD drive is heavily dependent on the model, which means you’ll need to choose that carefully.
 In some cases, an SSD’s read speeds are easily twice that of a mechanical hard drive (HDD), at 500-600 MB/s.
 SSD write speeds are often lower than read speeds, and but can still easily exceed 500 MB/s.
 The Seagate 850 EVO SSD models, for example, have read and write speeds of 540 MB/s and 520 MB/s respectively.

 Most hard drive data transfer rates (both read and write speeds), on the other hand are under 160 MB/s.
 Therefore, SSD transfer rates are 3 to 13 times faster than hdd transfer rates in the case of SATA and PCI Express SSDs respectively.